 The best times to visit the Museum of Sex

-Entry to the Museum of Sex is timed to control crowd sizes so there’s no real difference in what time and date you pick.
+Entry to the Sex Museum is timed to control crowd sizes so there’s no real difference in what time and date you pick.
 However, the museum does charge $3 more on weekends.
 The ticket website also lists certain times as “peak,” meaning that those are popular times.
 Peak times include all day on weekends, and the late afternoon and evening on weekdays.
-If the place being really empty matters, then going early or mid-afternoon on a weekday is your best bet.
+If you’d rather visit when the Sex Museum is empty, then going early or mid-afternoon on a weekday is your best bet.

 Where to start your visit at the Museum of Sex?